 "Venke" said he's a "spiritual person," and during down time he turns to his notebook of devotional songs to privately chant the songs, many of which are inspired by Hindu saints.
 Is it tiring greeting people in seven-hour shifts?
 "Venke" exercises regularly, and so he rarely tires on the job, he said.
 Sometimes the police even stand side-by-side with the greeters, but they don't always have the endurance to actually last as long as he does, he noted.

 With many Walmart workers clamoring for greater rights and higher wages, Venkatraman had no comment on Walmart's pay scale or the labor activism.
 But he said "if an associate wants to be dissatisfied then the associate can be dissatisfied on the very first day at Walmart.
 But if you want to try, there's quite a lot of things that can be done."
 As an example, he said a colleague got help with paying for student fees while studying to become a social worker.
-And while he's moved to part-time status and supplements his income with Social Security benefits.
-And he said most associates need a second or third job to survive.
-He added he retains his health benefits, which came in handy a few years back when he needed to have his prostate removed.
+But he said most associates need a second or third job to survive.

 The 'last resort' for theft protection

 According to Venkatraman, there's a dark side to the greeter job.
 "Walmart has great surveillance, but we are expected to protect property assets," he said.
 "We are the last resort."
 Indeed, he said he regularly has to confront challenges that force him to stand up to a thief or in the worst of circumstances, put himself in harm's way.